HumamBahoo/humam-bahoo-website/README.md

 The documentation here servers as a personal reference for future work.

+**⚠️ Note:** This repo is deprecated and archived.
+If you are here from a link that I have provided, please go to [humambahoo-website](https://github.com/HumamBahoo/humambahoo-website).
+Thanks!

 > **As of Jul 25, 2023, this site is still a work in progress**.
 The interface is not 100% refined yet, and the portfolio page is currently under development.

 ## Overview